 The Critical and Creative Thinker Award

-The Critical and Creative Thinker Award celebrates an individual who has demonstrated exceptional critical thinking skills, innovative problem-solving abilities, and the capacity to synthesize diverse perspectives to address complex issues within the UA Honors College community.
-The recipient of this award exhibits a unique combination of analytical reasoning, creativity, and thought leadership.
+The Critical and Creative Thinker Award celebrates an individual who has demonstrated exceptional critical thinking skills, innovative problem-solving abilities, and the capacity to synthesize multiple perspectives to address complex issues within the UA Honors College community.
+The recipient of this award exhibits a unique combination of analytical reasoning, creativity and thought leadership.

 2025 Recipient: Jesse Park